 Third, the workshops included science communication in the form of interactions between the students and the STEM professionals, as the STEM professionals talked about their research and career paths (e.g., how they became a scientist) and promoted dialogue and positive interactions with the students.
 As the scientists shared the students’ cultural background and communicated in the students’ heritage language during the workshop, it was easy for the students to relate to the scientists, who were thus assumed to serve as good role models.
-The students could identify with these STEM professionals and might recognize them as successful ingroup members (Dasgupta, 2011; Easterbrook et al., 2019; Easterbrook & Hadden, 2021; Eccles, 2009).
+The students could identify with the scientists and might recognize them as successful ingroup members (Dasgupta, 2011; Easterbrook et al., 2019; Easterbrook & Hadden, 2021; Eccles, 2009).
 The multilingual scientists promoted dialogue and positive interactions with the students, encouraged the students to identify with them, encouraged feelings of belonging between the students and themselves, and encouraged the students’ intentions to participate in science in the future.
 The core components of the workshops were closely related to the principles described in the so-called Primary Science Capital Teaching Approach (PSCTA), which is aimed at supporting students’ engagement and identification with science, so that they feel that science is “for them,” especially those belonging to minoritized communities (Chowdhuri et al., 2022; Godec et al., 2017).
 The pillars of PSCTA include the dimensions of “personalizing and localizing” (e.g., connecting science content to students’ own lives), “eliciting, valuing, and linking” (e.g., helping children bring their own knowledge and understanding into the classrooms), and “building science capital” (e.g., supporting learners so that they think that science is “for me”).
 An overview of the topics of the workshops in the present study is provided in the Online Supplemental Material (Table 8).
-An example of a schematic schedule of the workshops is presented in Table 11 in the Online Supplemental Material.
+An example of a schematic schedule of the workshops is presented in Table 9 in the Online Supplemental Material.

 Participants